OpenData-CS-VT/ccars-jobpostings/README.md

 ## Welcome!

 This is a project website for Commonwealth Center for Advanced Research and Statistics (CCARS) initiated pilot project to create an open "real-time" data set of advertised job postings in Virginia.
 The Open Data Open Jobs datasets combines data from variety sources.
-We at [Discovery Analytics Center at Virginia Tech](http://dac.cs.vt.edu) have been tasked with ingesting, cleaning, enriching, and publishing the data from each source and come up with a single data set.
+We at [Sanghani Center for Artificial Intelligence & Data Analytics.](https://sanghani.cs.vt.edu/) have been tasked with ingesting, cleaning, enriching, and publishing the data from each source and come up with a single data set.

 ## Announcements